igor47/blog/posts/recoolit-transfer-graph.md

 The world has almost no way to pay for pollution remediation.
 Sometimes, governments will force polluters to pay for the cost of cleaning up their pollution.
-Other times, governments will directly pay for cleanup using tax dollars, especially when the pollution is a public health hazard and there is no obvious resonponsible party who can be forced to tackle the cost.
+Other times, governments will directly pay for cleanup using tax dollars, especially when the pollution is a public health hazard and there is no obvious responsible party who can be forced to tackle the cost.

 So, even with the growing awareness that climate change is a big, looming problem, there are too few ways to get money to organizations that are tackling the issue.
 The voluntary carbon credit markets -- where individuals and companies pay for carbon credits out of a sense of social responsibility, and not for any regulatory reason -- are one of the few ways to pay for climate change remediation.